Why PMDD Makes You Question Life

 Image by freepik

-Although PMDD may create a compelling sense of confusion as to your life’s purpose it also presents an opportunity.
+Although PMDD can create a compelling sense of confusion regarding your life’s purpose, it also presents an opportunity.

-The condition may make you feel weak, inadequate, incapable and afraid but if you’re willing to go on a journey of discovering who you are, you’ll soon realise just how formidable you truly are.
+The condition may make you feel weak, inadequate, incapable and afraid, but if you’re willing to embark on a journey of self-discovery, you’ll soon realise just how formidable you truly are.

 Image by Moe Magners on pexels

-As convincing as the condition can be don’t allow it to rob you of your potential and the greatness with which you were carefully crafted by The Almighty.
+As convincing as it is, don’t allow PMDD to rob you of your potential and the greatness with which you were carefully crafted by The Almighty.

-My own journey inspired me to show those also from troubled starting points how they can flip their script beginning from the pain and you are no exception.
+My own journey inspired me to show others, who also started from difficult places, how they too can flip their script beginning from their pain — and you are no exception.

-If you want different, it’s time to move different — slowly, but with intention.
+If you want different, it’s time to move differently — slowly, but with intention.

-Become exactly who you’re meant to be and discover your purpose for yourself creating, building, and developing your own answers to life one small step at a time — because you can.
+Become who you’re truly meant to be and discover your purpose for yourself — creating, building, and developing your own answers to life, one small step at a time, because you can.